 Most of the gas that we expel is actually free of any scent — which is why you may currently be indignantly thinking, "Maybe you fart two cups of gas a day, you ass-mare of a woman, but I DEFINITELY do not."
 Most of the gas expelled by our intestines is carbon dioxide, or other gases with no scent.
 So, a hearty amount of smell-free farts is healthy and normal... in fact, they are so normal, they may not even register for you.
 So stop being so self-righteous!
 You're just as farty as the rest of us, buddy.

 But however unpleasant you may find mildly smelly farts to be, they're totally healthy and natural.
 I know that doesn't make you feel any better about smelling a stranger's farts on the bus, but it's true (and there actually may be health benefits to smelling a stranger's farts ... does that help?
 No?
 Sorry, I'll stop.
 I was wrong to have even tried!).

-Really Smelly Farts
+3. Really Smelly Farts

 Supposedly, we're very bad judges of how bad our own farts smell — like the weird clicking noise our jaw makes or our compulsion to eat a whole jar of olives in one sitting, our unique fart bouquets are personal quirks that we've gotten used to over the course of our lives.
 But sometimes, even we can tell that the fumes from down below are worse than usual.
 Those especially sulfuric farts — the ones that lead to teary eyes, pointed fingers, broken friendships, and shouts about "rotten eggs" — are often the product of heavy consumption of hydrogen sulfide-producing foods, like beans and broccoli, or generally maintaining a very high fiber diet.

 But really atrocious farts aren't always a just sign that you're eating healthily — they can also be a sign that you have lactose intolerance.
 Even if consuming dairy products doesn't make you feel ill, breaking into a stanky fart symphony immediately after consuming dairy means that your body is having a hard time breaking down the lactose.
-Less commonly, frequent and extremely stanky farts can be a sign of a chronic problem, like irritable bowel syndrome or celiac disease, or an infection like gastroenteritis.
+Less commonly, frequent, and extremely smelly farts can be a sign of a chronic problem, like irritable bowel syndrome or celiac disease, or an infection like gastroenteritis.

-The average person farts 10-15 times a day, Dr. Lisa Ashe, Medical Director at BeWell Medicine, told Bustle for a previous article.
-There's wiggle room on either side of that figure that can still be considered normal, but if you find yourself farting more than 22 times a day, you may be engaging in some behavior or eating a food that is pumping more air into your guts.
+The average person farts between 10 and 20 times a day, Dr. Lisa Ashe, Medical Director at BeWell Medicine, told Bustle for a previous article.
+There's wiggle room on either side of that figure that can still be considered "normal," but if you find yourself farting more than that, you may be engaging in some behavior or eating a food that is pumping more air into your guts.
 None of it is particularly hazardous to your health, and almost all of it can be easily changed: you could be drinking a lot of coffee (which relaxes the sphincter, letting farts slip out more often), eating tons of carbs and other foods that are difficult for your intestines to break down, consuming a vegetarian diet, or even just eating your food really quickly (which can lead to swallowing lots of air).
 In rare cases, frequent farting can signal an illness called small intestinal bacterial overgrowth (SIBO), which means that the small intestine is home too too many bacteria, which can cause excess gas and bloating.